IskraNikolova/Xopo/xopo-nft-project/README.md

 # Xopo
-Xopo is an NFT platform for artists to showcase and sell digital assets as non-fungible tokens.
-With intuitive navigation, and blockchain technology, xopo offers a secure and engaging experience for both artists and collectors.
-Explore the world of NFTs and unlock the potential of digital art with xopo.

-## Features
+Join the Horo community - a decentralized platform for artists, developers, and free speech advocates.
+We're building a global stage for musicians, painters, and creatives of all kinds, using NFTs to showcase their work.
+No commission fees, just direct access to buyers, collectors, and investors.
+Apply through our smart contract system and be part of our mission for artistic freedom and decentralization.
+Let's create together on Horo!
 *

 ## Technology Stack
-XOPO is written in Quasar, a Vue-based framework, and uses Node.js for the server.
-The codebase also makes use of Webpack and Jest for building and testing the application.
+XOPO is written in Quasar, a Vue-based framework, Solidity.

-## Usage

 ## License
 XOPO is licensed under the MIT license.